cjaiello/COVIDualization/README.md

 Christina Aiello, 2020, protected under MIT License.

 Created hackathon-style, 30 days spread over five days, with the final two days containing 24hrs of work total.
+The script was then handed off to other developers to fully flesh-out.
+I was just providing a starting point for them.

 ![Visualization demo](https://github.com/cjaiello/COVIDualization/blob/master/visualization.gif)